CodeDragon03/LeetCode/README.md

 ## How to Use This Repository

 Each problem folder is designed to be self-contained.
 The solution.cpp file contains the complete, well-commented code.
-Additionally, you may find a README.md within a problem folder that provides a detailed breakdown of the thought process for that specific solution, including:

-- Problem Statement: A concise summary of the problem.

-- Thought Process: An explanation of the naive approach, why it is inefficient, and how to optimize it.

-## Contributing and Feedback

-I welcome feedback and suggestions.
-If you find an alternative or more optimal solution to any of the problems, feel free to open a pull request.
-This repository is intended not just for tracking my progress but also for fostering a collaborative learning environment.

 ## My LeetCode Profile